oizin/oizin.github.io/_assets/bitcoin-volatility-20210118/bitcoin-volatility.md

 ## Assessing the forecasts

-A more thorough evaluation of the forecasts involves assessing their calibration and dispersion (I won't go into details on this aspect, see for example Gneiting and Katzfuss (2014)).
+A more thorough evaluation of the forecasts involves assessing their calibration and dispersion.
+I won't go into details on this aspect, see for example Gneiting and Katzfuss (2014).
+What we are looking for is that a graph of the forecasted cumulative probabilites resemble a uniform distribution, and that the predicted event rates vs. actual event rates are similar.
 From the graphs below we see that our forecasts are poorly calibrated - the forecasted probabilities of price movement are not reliable.
 They are likely to over estimate the probability of a large price movement (overdispersion).

 ![**Figure X.** Assessment of calibration](/assets/bitcoin-volatility-20210118/unnamed-chunk-18-1.png)